Explore things to do in Languedoc while staying in Montpellier including Sète, the Camargue, Aigues Mortes, Nîmes, and Pont du Gard.

 A huge bowl of couscous with a mixed plate of meats left us stuffed.
 We delved deeper into the continent at La Palmeraie with a meal of fiery Congolese dishes.

 Languedoc has something for everyone: food, wine, nature, and wildlife.
-Montpellier is the ideal homebase from which to explore the region.
+Montpellier is the ideal homebase from which to explore the region by car.